fluent/fluentd-docs-gitbook/deployment/multi-process-workers.md

-# Multi Process Workers
+# Multi-Process Workers

-This article describes how to use Fluentd's multi process workers feature for high traffic.
+This article describes how to use Fluentd's multi-process workers feature for high traffic.
 This feature launches two or more fluentd workers to utilize multiple CPU powers.